viam-modules/viam-mlmodelservice-triton/README.md

 Click on the **Services** subtab and click **Create service**.
 Select **ML Model**, then search for the `mlmodelservice:triton` model.
 Click **Add module**.
 Give your resource a name of your choice and click **Create**.

 First, make sure your module version is correct.
 Select **Raw JSON** mode.
-Your `"modules"` array should appear like the following:
+Your `"modules"` array should have an entry like the following:

 ```json
 {